Ovechkin ties Hull for 4th all-time; Caps down Sabres 5-3

 SECOND SHOT

 Ovechkin nearly got his history-making goal in the first period when he redirected Trevor Van Riemsdyk’s shot from the point.
-But it caught a piece of Wilson’s arm on its way past Tokarski, so Ovechkin received the assist.
+But it caught an inadvertent piece of Wilson’s arm on its way past Tokarski, so Ovechkin received the assist.

-The actual goal came on a similar play, on a lesser-known skill than his powerful shot.

-“There’s going to be times when we need people in front of the net, and he does go there,” Capitals coach Peter Laviolette said of Ovechkin.

 NOTES